 Introduction

 Hypoxia is common in coastal and estuarine waters and is expected to intensify with global warming (Diaz and Rosenberg, 2008; Breitburg et al., 2018).
 Between anthropogenic influence on nearshore waters and the natural dynamics of shallow, partially enclosed water bodies, hypoxia often co-occurs with other stressors such as high temperature, carbon dioxide (CO2) acidification, and pollutants (Gruber, 2011).
 Along the Northeast United States coast, stratification and productivity associated with high temperatures in spring and summer cause hypoxic and eutrophic zones to form and great fluctuations in dissolved oxygen (DO) on diel to monthly time scales (O’Donnell et al., 2004; Baumann and Smith, 2018; Testa et al., 2018).
 While fish species that currently live in such areas tend to have mechanisms to cope with periods of hypoxia (Farrell and Brauner, 2009; Zhu et al., 2013; Baumann, 2019), these do not necessarily confer tolerance of longer durations.
 Fishes that spawn in the spring and summer face the additional threat of experiencing hypoxia during the particularly sensitive early life stages.
 Embryos and young larvae rely largely on diffusion for oxygen uptake and lack well-developed mechanisms, such as high surface area gills, to meet oxygen demands in low DO water and are not mobile enough to escape hypoxic zones.
 Mortality can result directly from severe hypoxia or indirectly from reduced growth increasing susceptibility to predation.
-Even fish that survive may incur sublethal effects with lifelong consequences for growth, development, and reproduction.
+Even fish that survive may incur sublethal effects with lifelong consequences for growth, development, and reproduction (Stierhoff et al. 2006).
 Modeling the energetic mechanisms of responses to hypoxia can help connect physiology and life history to population-level changes and serve as a valuable alternative to time- and labor-intensive laboratory procedures, particularly with very small animals such as fish embryos and larvae.

-Hypoxia is known to inhibit growth and survival in early life fishes, and often has interactive effects with other stressors such as temperature () and high CO2 (Miller et al., 2016).
+Hypoxia is known to inhibit growth and survival in early life fishes, and often has interactive effects with other stressors such as temperature and high CO2 (Miller et al., 2016).
 In a series of experiments, Atlantic silverside (Menidia menidia) offspring were reared in static or diel fluctuating combinations of oxygen and CO2 treatments to quantify their sensitivity to two co-occurring stressors prevalent in their early life estuarine habitat: hypoxia and acidification (Cross et al., 2019).
 Although diel fluctuations in both of these properties provided temporary relief that reduced the overall effects of hypoxia and acidification, static low DO significantly delayed hatching, reduced survival to hatching and larval survival, and reduced embryo and larval growth (Cross et al., 2019).
 While diel fluctuations are a realistic representation of changes in community photosynthesis and respiration between day and night, environmental change in coming years could extend hypoxic duration to reduce periods of relief.
 Warming reduces oxygen solubility while increasing metabolic rates of organisms that draw down oxygen when densely aggregated.
 At the same time, higher summer temperatures and freshwater input in some regions will intensify stratification that separates low-oxygen water from surface oxygen diffusion (Rabalais et al., 2009; Howarth et al., 2011).
 Currently M. menidia is tolerant enough that population declines are not a concern, but without knowledge of the mechanisms of early life impacts it is hard to anticipate whether this will change under increased hypoxia duration or with additional stressors (Baumann, 2019).